 I just got some of these yesterday from a reputable source here in Australia (http://www.traveldoctor.com.au/) and they are $8 per pill (!) to give you a guide.
 Personally, I'll pay the cost to get the cover.
-Malaria isn't the sort of disease you want to skimp on ... about 8 years ago
+Malaria isn't the sort of disease you want to skimp on ... almost 9 years ago

 I cant get malarone either (in the Middle East) so took the doxy stuff and this worked fine in Tanzania.

 I cant comment on Dr Fox.
 Sorry.
-But if in doubt, then get some alternative malaria tablets from a source you can trust as malaria is something you want to avoid at all costs. about 8 years ago
+But if in doubt, then get some alternative malaria tablets from a source you can trust as malaria is something you want to avoid at all costs. almost 9 years ago

 Be careful with Doxy as it can cause huge photo-sensitivity in certain people and I can tell you it is very unpleasant!
 Tanzania is home to the chloroquine-resistant strain of malaria so Malarone (or Fansidar - but watch out for psycho dreams and mad reactions) is your best bet.
 If you are not stopping over anywhere on the way to Tanzania, (where you can visit a local doctor who may have the equivalent of Malarone), then you could chance arriving in Tanzania and getting something on arrival.
 Not ideal but still a workable solution.
 Any chemist, hospital and doctor in the larger cities have malaria prophylactics on hand.

 Either way make sure you get the best thing you can for YOU.
 Everyone reacts differently to medication and malaria treatment is no different.
-Make sure you cover up at sunset and sun rise and have a bottle of anti-mossie spray handy at all times. about 8 years ago
+Make sure you cover up at sunset and sun rise and have a bottle of anti-mossie spray handy at all times. almost 9 years ago